-Kids can make a gingerbread village out of milk carton gingerbread houses to display on a Christmas mantel or a holiday table.
+Kids can make a sugar-free gingerbread village out of milk carton gingerbread houses to display on a Christmas mantel or a holiday table.
+It’s a terrific alternative to a candy gingerbread house.

 To make our milk carton gingerbread houses, we used: